voxpelli/peowly/README.md

 * [`argsclopts`](https://github.com/bcomnes/argsclopts) – also concerned with generating help texts for `parseArgs()`
 * [`meow`](https://github.com/sindresorhus/meow) – a more full fledged alternative and name inspiration (`p` as in `parseArgs`, `eow` as in `meow`, `ly` to avoid being perceived as a typejacking)
+* [`meow-with-subcommands`](https://github.com/voxpelli/meow-with-subcommands) – a compantion module to `meow` that provides the same help functionality as this module

 ## See also